MicrosoftDocs/architecture-center/docs/example-scenario/apps/devops-with-aks-content.md

 ### CI/CD options

-This document showcases the use of GitOps for a modern approach to handling continuous deployment (CD) in a CI/CD pipeline.
+This document showcases the use of GitOps for a modern approach to handling continuous deployment in a CI/CD pipeline.
 However, every organization is different.
-When deploying applications to Kubernetes clusters via automated delivery pipelines, it's important to understand the various ways it can be done.
+When deploying applications to Kubernetes clusters through automated delivery pipelines, it's important to understand the various ways it can be done.

 The two most common CI/CD options for deploying an application to an AKS cluster are push-based and pull-based.
 The push option utilizes GitHub Actions for continuous deployment and the pull option utilizes GitOps for continuous deployment.